En-Query/EncryptedQuery/doc/Deployment-README.md

 Encrypted Query is separated into two pieces (Querier and Responder)  The Querier configures and Encrypts the query.
 It is also used to Decrypt the result.
 The Responder will run the query to generate a result file.
 The system is designed for the Querier and Responder to run on separate servers.
 For testing they can be configured to run on the same server.
 Using Apache Flink users can also query against a JDBC database or a Kafka stream.

+(Note: in the steps below substitute the version number 2.x.x with the current version number)

 #### Supported Datasets
 * JSON flat file
 * MariaDB/MySQL Databases
 * Kafka Stream of JSON Records
+* Hadoop files of JSON Records

 ### Building the Project